octue/octue-sdk-python/docs/index.md

 <!-- prettier-ignore-start -->

-- Are familiar with Python
+- Are familiar with Python and/or the command line
 - Have the following tools installed:
     - Python >= 3.10
     - The `octue` python library / CLI (see [installation instructions](installation.md))